 Hi there, welcome!
 Although I began this site as a way to introduce my books to new readers, it seems more and more of my other interests are finding their way into the posts, as well.
 I work at a public library and have a great love for art, history, music, and travel.
 With a dash of photography and a few recipes and crafts sprinkled in, you’ll find the essence of this New England-based blog.

 I also love to share what I learn about authors and artists from bygone times, as well as present day—what they’ve achieved, what advice they have for the rest of us, and interesting details about their personal lives.
 I hope you’ll click the ‘follow’ button and join me on my adventures.

 I am a member of the Society of Children’s Book Writers and Illustrators.
-After numerous magazine and anthology contributions, I now have two published books.
+After numerous magazine and anthology contributions, I now have several published books.
 The novels are aimed at tweens (ages 9-12) but, to my happy surprise, are read by all ages.
 The first, Call Me Amy, was chosen for BankStreet College of Education’s Best Books of 2013.
 Its sequel, Amy’s Choice, was released in fall, 2014.
 Both stories take place in a tiny fishing village on the coast of Maine.
 For reviews and more information, please click the ‘Books’ tab.
 UPDATE: My third novel is now released.
 Keep an eye out for Roller Boy!

 If you’d like to know more about my writing, here are two links to interviews with me:

 Click here to read a Writer’s Digest interview.

 Click here to watch a portion of a Tv interview.